Nepal / China

 • Signed and dated on the back

 This map reveals the massive scale of Everest’s topographic footprint.
-The contour lines trace the three great ridges that define the mountain’s structure: the Southeast Ridge carrying the standard route from Nepal, the North Ridge rising from the Tibetan plateau, and the West Ridge connecting to the Khumbu headwall.
+The contour lines trace the three great ridges that define the mountain’s structure: the Southeast Ridge carrying the standard route from Nepal, the North Ridge rising from the Tibetan plateau, and the West Ridge dropping toward the Lho La above the Khumbu Glacier.
 Between them, the contours compress into the steep faces that have challenged climbers for over a century.
-The Khumbu Glacier and its icefall appear as a flattening of contours at the mountain’s base, while the surrounding peaks of Lhotse, Nuptse, and Changtse crowd the map with their own dense contour signatures, reinforcing that Everest sits not in isolation but at the center of the greatest concentration of high terrain on the planet.
+The Khumbu Glacier and its icefall appear as a flattening of contours at the mountain’s base, while the surrounding peaks of Lhotse, Nuptse, and Changtse crowd the map with their own dense contour signatures.
+Everest sits at the center of the greatest concentration of high terrain on the planet.

 Location